8 Tips on How to Build Customer Retention Email Strategy [+Examples]

 Retain will automatically send customer retention emails to reach out to recently churned customers with targeted offers designed to win them back.
 By leveraging the power of data, Retain will intelligently go to work to win back customers for you, increasing churn recovery by 10-15%.

 What makes a good customer retention email strategy?

 Customers churn because they aren't finding value in your product.
 A good customer retention email will sell them on the value.
 This could be by informing the customer of features they may not know about, or by teaching them how to more effectively use the product.

 How do you retain customers who want to leave?

 Customers leave for many reasons.
 Listening to feedback about why your past customers have churned and working to improve those situations helps.
-To keep customers in immediate danger of churning, reach out and make sure you are doing all you can to help them get the most from your product.
+To keep customers in immediate danger of churning, use customer retention emails to reach out and make sure you are doing all you can to help them get the most from your product.
 Sometimes, a special discount or targeted offer will help customers decide to stay.